 - Stamping – Stamping is the process of using a press with a mold to create specific shapes during sheet metal fabrication.

 - Punching – Punching is the forming press responsible for producing the holes necessary during sheet metal fabrication such as those through which a screw will adhere to two metal structures.

 After the general shape is achieved with the sheet metal fabrication tools of pressing, the task of cutting can begin to get the sheet metal into a more desired size.
 The cutting process of sheet metal fabrication can be accomplished through multiple methods, including sawing, torching, or numerical control cutting.
-Each of these methods has multiple possible tools that can be selected depending on the particular specifications of a custom sheet metal fabrication job.
+Each of these methods has multiple possible tools that can be selected depending on the particular specifications of a custom metal fabrication job.